Star Wars Prop - Base Hacker System

 when replaces I used clips to hold them in place.

-Light up glow sticks and electroluminescent strigs were used in the tower to simulate technology and the red electroluminescent patch was uses n the let wing under a grate,
+Light up glow sticks and electroluminescent strings were used in the tower to simulate technology and the red electroluminescent patch was used on the left wing under a grate.

 With the holes cut having prototypes the positions with thin 3D printed sheets, dust tape and card cut outs, then the actual components there were installed and soldered.